 Horses, trained Border Collies, four-wheelers, and people on foot are the different methods utilized in moving the cattle.
 The Bowman’s attended a Bud Williams Quiet Cattle Handling seminar and have been implementing these methods over the years which works very well.

 Dave and Dawn are co-managers of the “Pot of Gold” Bull Sale which is the last Friday of February.
 They have been selling purebred Gelbvieh, Angus, and Balancer bulls in this sale for 27 years and the website is: www.gelbviehbulls.net.

-The Bowman’s son, Andrew and his wife Sarah (with Kyanne four and a half years old) also run about 15 head of registered Gelbvieh and Balancer cattle.
+The Bowman’s son, Andrew and his wife Sarah (with Kyanne five years old) also run about 15 head of registered Gelbvieh and Balancer cattle.
 The pairs are run above Ridgeway, Colorado during the summer and fall.